Pauan/programming-notes/JavaScript/Understanding Haskell's IO.rst

   }

-Our new version of ``copy`` will copy the file just like before, but it will also print to the console when it reads/writes to the file.
+Our new version of ``copy`` will copy the file just like before, but it will also print to the console after it reads / writes to the file.

 The above code is really difficult to read.
 So let's add in a bit of syntax: